Quickstart #5: Notification Ambient Agent

 -

-Set the following title and description for your Plugin (be sure to replace "firstname" and "lastname" with your corresponding information).
+Set the following title and description for your Plugin (be sure to replace "first" and "last" with your corresponding information).

 In the “Workflow Overview” section click “System” in the Trigger box.